telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 description: Check our Web Forms article about web.config Settings Overview.
 slug: general-information/web-config-settings-overview
 tags: web.config,settings,overview,handlers,required
+previous_url: general-information/web-config-settings-overview
 published: True
 position: 2
 ---

 # web.config Settings Overview

 This article explains the entries a Telerik-enabled Web Site or Web Application has.
 There are several mandatory additions, and a number of optional configuration settings:

 * [Mandatory Additions to the web.config](#mandatory-additions-to-the-webconfig)